When her husband suggested she start a business with her mom, Rachel Berkey laughed out loud.

 And, like many of us with grown kids, Patti often wondered what was next for her.
 “I’d enjoyed running a creative business,” she says, “and I liked being acknowledged for what I could do.”

 Rachel’s is the business mind behind the company.
 “I handle everything not associated with a sewing machine,” she laughs.
-Until the coronavirus changed the way we all live and work, Rachel and her laptop managed the daily operational challenges out of The Wing, a new women-focused co-working space.
+Until the coronavirus changed the way we all live and work, Rachel and her laptop managed the daily operational challenges out of a women-focused co-working space.

 Patti, who designed and stitched Rachel’s wedding gown and bridesmaid dresses, oversees the sewing process.
 Each seamstress determines how many hours she (no men yet!) can devote each week, depending on family and personal commitments.
 “Our best employees like to learn and don’t mind making mistakes and ripping out seams,” says Patti.